morinlab/lymphopedia/papers/thomasGeneticSubgroupsInform2023.md

 New Tier 1, BL Tier 1, 2
 This study, New Tier 2, 3
 New Tier 2, BL Tier 2, 3
-Other studies, BL Tier 1, 27
+All other BL studies, BL Tier 1, 27
-Other studies, BL Tier 2, 154
+All other BL studies, BL Tier 2, 154
 ```